tommasobonomo/covid19-italy/README.md

 ## Demos

-* Check out this [link](http://covid19italy.herokuapp.com/), it is quite a bit slow as it's hosted on Heroku's free tier.
+* Deployed on Heroku at this [link](http://covid19italy.herokuapp.com/).
-* This other [link](https://covid19italy.crisidev.org/) is available on a more powerful machine.
+* This other [deployment](https://covid19italy.crisidev.org/) is hosted by @crisidev on a more powerful machine.

 ## Install and run